Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 Marine Option Inside NROTC

-The NROTC Marine option lets you train to become a Marine Corps officer while attending a civilian college.
+The NROTC Marine option lets you train to become a Marine Corps officer while you attend a regular college.
+Key differences for Marine option midshipmen:

 - Higher physical fitness expectations and more intense PT